Meh, I’ve seen worse.

 He wrote, directed and stars in this story of sex and infidelity in San Francisco.
 And every single thing about it is stunningly, hilariously off.

 The sets reveal their plywood-flimsy construction.
 The lighting screams “My last job was on a ’70s soap opera, and I got fired.”
-The film stock — endless establishing shots panning down the San Francisco Bay Bridge — doesn’t match from scene to scene.
+The film stock and color correction — endless establishing shots panning down the San Francisco Bay Bridge — doesn’t match from scene to scene.

 The crew’s contempt for Wiseau shows in every shot.